msun-dev/js_shop_w98/README.md

 - [x] 'Favourites' support
 - [x] Local storage for 'Favourites'
 - [ ] Favourites and type filter don't work well together.
 Fix it!
+I should take list of shop products buy shop-product class and only visible ones

 ### Cart: